 The Forms of The Caves

 The forms of the caves are a mixture of traditional Chinese art with styles derived from other countries.
-Indeed, there are influences of the Hellenistic style that has traveled all over Persia and arrived in the region of Gandhara located in the northern part of India via the famous Silk Road.
+Indeed, there are influences of the Hellenistic style that traveled all over Persia and arrived in the region of Gandhara located in the northern part of India via the famous Silk Road.

 Periods of construction